awslabs/amazon-s3-find-and-forget/docs/ARCHITECTURE.md

      place.
 The Forget Phase takes the list of objects returned from the Find phase, and deletes only the relevant rows in those objects.
-   - **Optimised for Parquet:** The process of separating the two phases, as opposite of processing the read/write on an object basis, is another cost optimisation technique leveraging columnar dense formats such as Parquet allow to efficiently find matches by reading only relevant columns instead of full content from all columns.
+   - **Optimised for Parquet:** The process of separating the two phases, as opposed to processing the read/write on an object basis, is another cost optimisation technique leveraging columnar dense formats such as Parquet allow to efficiently find matches by reading only relevant columns instead of full content from all columns.
 By processing only the relevant columns